How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 You need to print and complete Form SS-4 and send it to the IRS if you’re a non-U.S. resident.
 You can also do this if you prefer not to file your documents online.
 However, this is significantly slower than the online method (Typically around 4 weeks plus mailing time).

-Use my guide on How To File Form SS-4 for complete instructions.
+Follow my guide here: How To File Form SS-4

-Your last step before officially conducting business in Arizona is to obtain any required licenses and permits according to your location or industry.
-While Arizona does NOT require a General State-Level Business License, you may need specific licenses or permits depending on your business type and where you operate.
-These are issued by your county or city government.
+Arizona does NOT require a general state-level business license, you may need specific licenses or permits depending on your business type and where you operate.

-For detailed information and resources, see my complete guide on Arizona Business Licenses.
+For detailed information and resources, see my Arizona Business Licenses article.

-Note: You’re required to collect sales tax on all transactions that involve selling services or products to consumers in Arizona.
-This is commonly known as the Transaction Privilege (TPT) Tax.
+You’re required to collect sales tax on all transactions that involve selling services or products to consumers in Arizona.
+This is the Transaction Privilege (TPT) Tax.

 Next Steps Once Your LLC Is Approved